Finite torsors over strongly $F$-regular singularities: Traces of quotients by finite group-schemes

-\begin{remark}[Total integrals] In the Hopf algebras literature, the surjectivity of the trace $\Tr_{S/S^G} \: S \to S^G$ is referred to as the existence of \emph{total integrals} for the right $\sO(G)$-comodule algebra $S$.
-To the best of the author's knowledge, the theory of total integrals was introduced in the work of Y.~Doi \cite{DoiAlgebraswithTotalIntegrals}.
-However, it was formulated in a slightly different language.
-Nonetheless, a complete proof of the equivalence between the existence of Doi's total integrals and the surjectivity of the trace appeared in \cite{CohenFischmanSemisimpleExtensions}.
-For further details, see \cite[\S 4.3]{MontgomeryHopfAlgebras}. \end{remark}
+\begin{remark} In the Hopf algebras literature, the surjectivity of $\Tr_{S/S^G}$ is referred to as the existence of \emph{total integrals} for the right $\sO(G)$-comodule $S$.
+To the best of the author's knowledge, total integrals were introduced by Y.~Doi \cite{DoiAlgebraswithTotalIntegrals} yet they were formulated in slightly different terms.
+The equivalence between the existence of Doi's total integrals and the surjectivity of the trace was established in \cite{CohenFischmanSemisimpleExtensions}.
+See \cite[\S 4.3]{MontgomeryHopfAlgebras}. \end{remark}